Why Choose Dr. Goldberg as Your Breast Reconstruction Surgeon?

 The complete cost of breast reconstruction surgery depends on the extent of the reconstruction and the technique(s) used.
 Breast reconstruction costs will also include additional factors such as medical imaging, facility fee, anesthesia fee, and prescription medications.

-Will my insurance cover breast reconstruction surgery?
+Will my insurance cover breast reconstruction surgery in Beverly Hills?

 Will my breast reconstruction look natural?

 Breast reconstruction techniques are designed to look and feel as natural as possible.
 Breast reconstruction is performed with breast implants, flap techniques, tissue expansion, or a combination of these methods.
 Flap methods use donor tissue from your body, and breast implants can imitate natural tissue.